stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 3. Premium Extensions: Add extra functionality with ease and a 60 day money back guarantee.

 == Changelog ==

+= 1.6 =
+* Added Finnish translations
+* WordPress 3.6 compatiblity release
+* Fixed some issues where temporary files where not being cleaned up as expected
+* Removed upgrade migration code for performance reasons.
+So, if you are upagading form <1.5 you will need to re-authorize and re-configure the plugin.

 = 1.5.5 =
 * Updated Arabic translations